laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 <br>
 <br>

-✨ Let's give it a fancy color: #2465f1
+✨ Let's give it a fancy background-color: #2465f1

-✨ Bonus: Create a second class reversing the text and background colors ( think themes! )
+✨ Bonus: Create a second class reversing the text color and background-color ( think themes! )

 ✨ Bonus: Refactor your component so that you can pass a class as props and change the look of your button from '<App>'